Bar Harbor, Maine

-The town is home to the College of the Atlantic, Jackson Laboratory and MDI Biological Laboratory.

-Bar Harbor is also home to the largest parts of Acadia National Park, including Cadillac Mountain, the highest point within 25 miles of the coastline of the eastern United States.
+Bar Harbor is also home to the largest parts of Acadia National Park, including Cadillac Mountain, the highest point within 25 miles of the coastline of the Eastern United States.

-From the mainland, Bar Harbor is accessible by road via Maine State Route 3, by air at Hancock County–Bar Harbor Airport, and by ferry from Winter Harbor, Maine, and Yarmouth, Nova Scotia.
+From the mainland, Bar Harbor is accessible by road via Maine State Route 3.
+The island is directly accessible by air at Hancock County–Bar Harbor Airport, and by ferry from Winter Harbor, Maine, and Yarmouth, Nova Scotia.

 History

 The town of Bar Harbor was founded on the northeast shore of Mount Desert Island, which the Wabanaki Indians knew as Pemetic, meaning "range of mountains" or "mountains seen at a distance."
 The Wabanaki seasonally fish, hunt and gather berries, clams, and other shellfish in the area.
 They speak of Bar Harbor as Man-es-ayd'ik ("clam-gathering place") or Ah-bays'auk ("clambake place"), leaving great piles of shells as evidence of this abundance.
 In early September 1604, French explorer Samuel de Champlain ran aground on a rock ledge believed to be Egg Rock, just off Otter Cliffs, and when he came ashore to repair his boat he met local natives.
 Champlain named the island Isles des Monts Deserts, meaning "island of barren mountains"—now called Mount Desert Island, the largest island in Maine.

 In 1761, Abraham Somes established the first European village on Mount Desert Island, naming it Somesville.
-Also named for him is Somes Sound, the only naturally occurring fjard on the East Coast of the United States.
-Bar Harbor itself was first settled by Europeans Israel Higgins and John Thomas in 1763 and incorporated on February 23, 1796, as Eden, after Sir Richard Eden, an English statesman.
+Also named for him is Somes Sound, the only naturally occurring fjard on the East Coast of the US.
+Bar Harbor itself was incorporated as Eden on February 23, 1796.

 Early industries included fishing, lumbering and shipbuilding.
 With the best soil on Mount Desert Island, it also developed agriculture, with a main focus on dairy.
 In the 1840s, its rugged maritime scenery attracted the Hudson River School and Luminism artists Thomas Cole, Frederic Edwin Church, William Hart and Fitz Henry Lane.
 Inspired by their paintings, journalists, sportsmen and "rusticators" followed.
 Agamont House, the first hotel in Eden, was established in 1855 by Tobias Roberts.
 Birch Point, the first summer estate, was built in 1868 for Alpheus Harding.